1alexvash/AlexCodeBlog/content/posts/2022-10-08-why-good-code-style-matters.md

 There are, some clear benefits like better structure, limiting complexity of a single line, so the code is not so mentally taxing for the brain.

-Have you ever seen this gif?
+Have you ever seen this GIF?

 ![](https://i.imgur.com/2c5OGeq.gif)